Book cover

 database.execSQL(LOC_DATABASE_CREATE);

-// more 200 lines, creating other tables
+// more than 200 lines, creating other tables

 }